 Another praise for the casting gurus is the casting of Jason Momoa (Games of Thrones) as Aquaman.

 As the standout performer of the film, his portrayal of Aquaman made the character full of life, fighting off the parademons with his trident, long hair and tattoos (total bad ass).
 His keen sense of humor and renegade attitude was both refreshing and intriguing.
-The film should have given more time to develop character to give you a better sense of his origins.
+The film should have given more time to develop the character to give you a better sense of his origins.
 This would help establish an emotional connection and a better film, overall.
 But I am sure this is not the last time we will see Mr. Momoa as Aquaman.

 Like other D.C. films, Justice League lacks emotional connection with its characters.
-This and story lines are the two most significant elements that sets it apart from Marvel films.
+This and storylines are the two most significant elements that set it apart from Marvel films.
 Unlike that of Marvel, with the exception of a few (i.e. Wonder Man and The Dark Knight), the lack of viewer relationships with the characters makes the films trivial and visual “eye candy”.
 Marvel does a great job introducing characters on their own (reestablishing them as new and refreshing) in films of substance.
 D.C. surrounds the character with a lot of special effects and action but misses the “care” factor.

 Even though the plot is frivolous, I did fall in love with the cast of characters, as a whole.
 There is plenty of action, but the CGI was overdone, making it seem amateurish.
-The movie is fun ride and entertaining but it is a “B” version of The Avengers.
+The movie is a fun ride and entertaining but it is a “B” version of The Avengers.
 D.C. comics are getting close, but the makeup distance is great.
 But it does give me hope for the next installment.